LamininSolutions/mfsql-connector/source/tables/tbMFValueListItems.rst

 ID int (primarykey, not null)
   SQL Primary Key
 Name nvarchar(100)
-  fixme description
+  Name of the valuelist item
 MFID nvarchar(20)
-  M-Files ID
+  M-Files internal ID
 MFValueListID int
-  Associated MFValueList primary key
+  ID column column in MFValuelist table
 OwnerID int
-  fixme description
+  MFID of the owner valuelistitem
 ModifiedOn datetime (not null)
-  When was the row last modified
+  When was the row last modified in SQL.
+This column is automatically populated.
 CreatedOn datetime (not null)
-  When was the row created
+  When was the row created in SQL.
+This column is automatically populated.
 Deleted bit (not null)
-  Is deleted
+  Is deleted in M-Files
 AppRef nvarchar(25)
-  AppRef of the Valuelist item
+  Unique reference of the Valuelist item accross all all Valuelists Owner\_AppRef nvarchar(25)
-Owner\_AppRef nvarchar(25)
   AppRef of the Valuelist item that owns the item ItemGUID nvarchar(200)